Bail in the United States: Bail Reform Act of 1984

 Congress repealed the Bail Reform Act of 1966 through its passage of the Bail Reform Act of 1984.
 This was codified at United States Code, Title 18, Sections 3141–3150.
-Unlike its predecessor, the 1984 Act law permits pre-trial detention of individuals based upon their danger to the community, not solely upon the risk of flight. (f) provides that only persons who fit into certain categories are subject to detention without bail: persons charged with a crime of violence, an offense for which the maximum sentence is life imprisonment or death, certain drug offenses for which the maximum offense is greater than 10 years, repeat felony offenders, or if the defendant poses a serious risk of flight, obstruction of justice, or witness tampering.
+Unlike its predecessor, the 1984 Act law permits pre-trial detention of individuals based upon their danger to the community, not solely upon the risk of flight.
+18 U.S.C. § 3142(f) provides that only persons who fit into certain categories are subject to detention without bail: persons charged with a crime of violence, an offense for which the maximum sentence is life imprisonment or death, certain drug offenses for which the maximum offense is greater than 10 years, repeat felony offenders, or if the defendant poses a serious risk of flight, obstruction of justice, or witness tampering.
 There is a special hearing held to determine whether the defendant fits within these categories; anyone not within them must be admitted to bail.

 When persons charged with federal crimes are deemed to pose a risk to their communities, a judge must order pretrial detention.

 Denial of bail

 In a 1987 decision, United States v.
 Salerno, the Supreme Court upheld the 1984 Act's provision providing for pretrial detention based on community-danger.
 Under the Salerno ruling, pretrial detention without bail on the grounds of an arrestee's dangerousness is constitutional.
-It was considered to be a form of "regulation" rather than of "punishment".
+According to the text of the decision, pretrial detention was considered to be a form of "regulation" rather than of "punishment".

 Bail may also be denied if the funds used to post the bail likely came from an illegal source.
 If the source of the funds is illegal, it is deemed less likely that the posting of such funds as bail will ensure the defendant's appearance in court, and hence bail may be denied.
 The court may order a hearing called a Nebbia hearing to determine the source of the prospective bail funds before making a decision on bail.